-Your customer service track record, including:
+Your customer service track record, including but not limited to:

 - high levels of requests for inspections, conciliations and/or chargeable conciliations;

 - claims paid; and

-- delays
+- delays.

-Your financial situation, including:
+Your financial situation, including but not limited to:

 - changes to your lender or lending terms;

 - deterioration in your financials or credit rating; and

-- unusual lien activity
+- unusual lien activity.

-Your management/business structure, including:
+Your management/business structure, including but not limited to:

-- changes to your principals or key management team;

-- changes in business product type; and

-- rapid expansion of your business.
+- changes to your principals or key management team; - changes in business product type; - rapid expansion of your business; and - prior experience with condominium projects.

-The nature/status of the project, including:
+The nature/status of the project, including but not limited to:

-- whether the project is a conversion; - the use of new technology; - the use of common elements with complex or unusual design; - the use of common elements of high value relative to the number of units; and - the number of unclosed units remaining that are not part of the rental pool.
+- whether the project is a conversion; - the use of new technology; - the use of common elements with complex or unusual design; - the use of common elements of high value relative to the number of units; - the number of unclosed units remaining that are not part of the rental pool; and - taking deposit of less than \$20,000 per unit.